ProbablyNotPetey/HarvestLeveling/README.md

 What this mod does do:

-- Manual override of a tool's harvest level to any tier registered in TierSortingRegistry
+- Manual override of a tool's harvest level to any tier registered in Forge's TierSortingRegistry
+- Allow for registering custom harvest levels via config
 - Provides a command to dump tiers registered in TierSortingRegistry

 What this mod *doesn't* do

-- Custom harvest level tiers (may come but unlikely)
 - Override of block's harvest level requirements (use vanilla/forge tags for this)
 - Harvest levels for non tools (item must extend DiggerItem)
 - Modify mining speeds of tools (use [Property Modifier](https://www.curseforge.com/minecraft/mc-mods/property-modifier) or a similar mod)